MY FIRST CIGAR

 WHAT DOES THIS ALL MEAN?

-Brand: eg. Alec Bradley; indicates the quality to expect.
+Brand: eg. Joya de Nicaragua; indicates the quality to expect.
 Trusted brands are a great place to start.
 Google these names to explore the story behind the name.
-(Alec Bradley is named after Alan Ruben's two son's, Alec and Bradley)
+(Joya de Nicaragua being the oldest cigar factory in Nicaragua and also translates to "the jewel of Nicaragua")

-Line: eg. American Sun Grown; alludes to the type of tobacco that makes up the cigar.
+Line: eg. JOYA Black; alludes to the type of tobacco that makes up the cigar.
 Yes, many different types of tobacco leaf can be used in one premium cigar (some up to 10 different tobacco varieties).

 Taste: That's right- taste the smoke don't inhale; fill your mouth with smoke, hold it there for a few seconds, blow out.
 What does it taste like?
 Check our previous blog on tasting notes.